anantdevcs/zoom-friend/plan.md

 ## Make and integrate the front end
 * Design the layout
 * Make a skeleton
+* Create custom graphics for the front end
 * Do CSS
 * Add JS to make finish the job
+## Prepare the backend
+* Possibly the easiest
+* Do a Flask backend with required apis
 ## Package and zip the project
 * Make the Demo Video
 * Zip and compile the project to a binary